Sport in Ireland: Winter Sports

 The Ski Club of Ireland is the national snowsports centre for Ireland, and consists of four outdoor dry slopes in Kilternan, Dublin.
 A team representing Ireland has competed at the Winter Olympic Games since 1992.

 North American sports

+American Football

+American football was first played on the island of Ireland in the 1940s by United States servicemen stationed in Northern Ireland during World War II.
+Organised play among amateur local teams began in 1986.
+Ireland is also host to an annual regular season NCAA game, the Aer Lingus College Football Classic, and in 2025 is due to host a game as part of the NFL International Series.

+American Football Ireland (AFI), the governing body for the sport in Ireland, oversee league play among amateur teams from both the Republic of Ireland and Northern Ireland.
+As of 2025, full-contact senior men's football was being contested by 16 teams across two divisions, with the annual champion of the AFI Premier Division playoff being awarded the Shamrock Bowl.
+AFI also organises developmental youth leagues, co-ed and women's flag football competitions, as well as overseeing the Irish Wolfhounds national team which competes in International Federation of American Football (IFAF) competitions.

 Baseball

-Baseball is an emerging sport in Ireland.
-The Irish National Baseball Team won the bronze medal at the 2004 European Championships in Germany and followed up that performance with a silver medal in the 2006 European Championships in Belgium.
-In 2018, the team won the C Pool in European Championships in Ashbourne, County Meath to advance to the B Pool in 2019.
+Baseball, which has some similarities to the Gaelic version of rounders, is an emerging sport in Ireland, The Irish National Baseball Team won the bronze medal at the 2004 European Championships in Germany and followed up that performance with a silver medal in the 2006 European Championships in Belgium.
+In 2018, the team won the C Pool in European Championships held in Ashbourne, County Meath to advance to the B Pool in 2019.

-On a club level, baseball is organized through Baseball Ireland, which operates an adult league established in 1997 with teams in Dublin, Greystones and Belfast.
+The governing body is Baseball Ireland, which oversees club play and operates an adult league established in 1997 with teams in Dublin, Greystones and Belfast.
 Irish baseball was the subject of an award-winning documentary The Emerald Diamond in 2006.